 Priming Grants are focused on building links between Australian SMEs and international researchers, and Australian researchers and international SMEs, with the aim of generating commercialisation outcomes.

 Bridging Grants of up to $50,000 help international SME-researcher partnerships grow beyond an initial level of engagement to collaboration that can lead to the translation of research knowledge and intellectual property into market-ready products or services.

 Applications for Bridging Grants in 2019 are now closed.

 Read about the grants and their impact in the publications at the bottom of the page.

 YSEP funds an annual two-way exchange of Australian and Chinese early to mid-career researchers in the fields of science, engineering, technology and medicine.

-The 2019 call for Australian applications is now open, with the two-week visit to China to take place 20 October-1 November.
+The 2019 visit to China will take place over two weeks from 20 October-1 November.